 As of July 28, 2019, a new state law removes the personal and philosophical option to exempt children from the MMR vaccine required for school and child care attendance.
-Medical and religious exemptions are not affected by this new law.
+Learn more...

 There are changes to state immunization rules for schools and childcare centers that became effective as of Aug.
 1, 2020.
 These changes include:

 - All immunization records turned in to schools or childcare centers after August 1, 2020, are required by state law to be medically verified.
 This means immunization records turned in to the school must be from a health care provider, or you must attach paperwork from a health care provider to your handwritten form that shows your child’s records are accurate.
 Additionally, you may submit a Certificate of Immunization Status (CIS) printed from the Immunization Information System (IIS), which will not have a provider's signature.

 - Students who are making progress toward completing their immunization requirements will be granted conditional status for entry into school or childcare.